Success tips when doing business in Qatar

 - There are frequent changes in the scope of work that may vary from the original contract.
 Qataris are likely to expect these variations to be complimentary, rather than remunerated separately.

-- When accepting a business card, don’t put it away without looking at it.
-Take your time to glance at it, then keep it in your hand or on the table in front of you;
+- When accepting a business card, take your time to glance at it, then keep it in your hand or on the table in front of you;

-- Qataris do business face to face or on the phone.
-Qataris do not like emails;
+- Qataris prefer doing business face to face or on the phone, instead of through emails;

-- Qataris are experienced traders, and therefore tough negotiators who will ask for discounts.
-Decision-making may be slow and often takes place at the final stage of delivery and implementation.
+- Qataris are experienced traders and tough negotiators who will ask for discounts at the final stage of delivery and implementation;

-- Carry to every meeting a colorful brochure in Arabic, comprising photos and a description of your business, products and services.
+- It is useful to bring along a colorful brochure in Arabic, comprising photos and a description of your business and products;

 - While Qatar is considered a cosmopolitan city, it is still an Islamic state and follows the Islamic culture.
 It is important for foreign companies to respect this and make themselves aware of the Islamic traditions in business.

 - It is beneficial to know the Qatar Investment Promotion Department: